Friday, June 5, 2015

 We only had enough money to put in the meter for one hour.
 My daughter would walk back to the car one hour later to refill the meter.

-We walked through all six levels of the Art Museum and exited through the gift shop that was on the ground level that led out into the old historic town of Providence.
+We walked through all six levels of the Art Museum and exited through the gift shop on the ground level, which led out into the historic town of Providence.

-We walked passed Rhode Island's Design Market House and the Korean War Marker.
+We walked past Rhode Island's Design Market House and the Korean War Marker.

-At Brown University we walked past John Ray Library, next to, it was the Howard Phillip Lovecraft’s Plaque; at the entrance gate, we saw the Ezekiel Gilman Robinson LLD President of Brown University 1872-1889 plaque and the Clock tower.
+At Brown University, we walked past the John Ray Library.
+Next to it was the Howard Phillip Lovecraft plaque.
+At the entrance gate, we saw the plaque for Ezekiel Gilman Robinson, LLD, President of Brown University, 1872-1889, and the Clock Tower.

-As we were leaving Brown University, we saw metal children dancing around a tree.
+As we were leaving Brown University, we saw children in metal outfits dancing around a tree.

-We walked along the canal where we saw The Jalbert Warner Memorial Pedestrians Bridge.
+We walked along the canal, where we saw the Jalbert Warner Memorial Pedestrian Bridge.

 Canal in Providence